code-rhapsodie/dataflow-bundle/README.md

 ```

-The `DataflowTypeInterface` is used by Symfony for auto-configuration our custom datafow type only if the folder is correctly configured (see the `services` configuration file in your projet).
+Dataflow types must be tagged with `coderhapsodie.dataflow.type`.

+If you're using Symfony auto-configuration for your services, this tag will be automatically added to all services implementing `DataflowTypeInterface`.

-If you don't use the auto-configuration, you must add this tag `coderhapsodie.dataflow.type` in your dataflow type service configuration:
+Otherwise, manually add the tag `coderhapsodie.dataflow.type` in your dataflow type service configuration:

 ```yaml
     CodeRhapsodie\DataflowExemple\DataflowType\MyFirstDataflowType: